TotoLagares/Skills-ClaudeCode/README.md

-6:49 PMClaude respondió: Ojo: los bloques de código internos los puse con un caracter invisible al lado de los backticks para que no rompan el bloque exterior.# My Claude Code Skills
+# My Claude Code Skills

 Personal backup of my custom Claude Code skills so I can use them across multiple devices.